Surface areas of equifacetal polytopes inscribed in the unit sphere $\mathbb{S}^2$: Proof of Theorem

 Britton and Dunitz \cite{BrittonDunitz1973} provided graphs of all 257 combinatorial types of polytopes with eight vertices.
 Fourteen of these classes are simplicial.
 We recreate their graphs in the figure below.

 We will show that most of the 14 simplicial classes do not admit an inscribable realization which is equifacetal; for those that do, we compute their surface areas directly, and at the end of the proof we select the largest value.
 We begin with the cases in which each facet is isosceles, and at the end we consider the potential cases where each facet is equilateral.
+Please note that each of the possible 2-colorings from Classes 2 through 7, as well as those of Classes 9 and 11, are ruled out by Defect A or Defect B.